-At Max Cardiac Surgical Centre in Patparganj, doctors and surgeons collaborate to quickly determine the best treatment for an aortic dissection, which is a tear in the wall of the aorta, the largest artery in the body.
+At Fortis Escorts Heart Institute, Okhla, doctors and surgeons collaborate to quickly determine the best treatment for an aortic dissection, which is a tear in the wall of the aorta, the largest artery in the body.
 Because some types of aortic dissections require emergency surgery, our experts work to accurately diagnose the condition and determine the best treatment as quickly as possible.

-We are highlighting this fatal condition, as Max Patparganj is one of the very few centres in the country that runs a 24×7 Aortic dissection service.
-The cardio vascular team lead by Dr. Ritwick has performed a large number of such complex procedures with excellent outcome.
+We are highlighting this fatal condition, as Fortis Escorts Heart Institute is one of the very few centers in the country that runs a 24×7 Aortic dissection service.
+The cardio vascular team lead by Dr. Ritwick Raj Bhuyan has performed a large number of such complex procedures with excellent outcome.

 Treatment for aortic dissection may include medication or surgery.